Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

-Lindy effect = a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age https://en.wikipedia.org/wiki/Lindy_effect linguistic -- Sapir–Whorf hypothesis https://en.wikipedia.org/wiki/Linguistic_relativity living the good life
+Lindy effect = a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age https://en.wikipedia.org/wiki/Lindy_effect linguistic -- Sapir–Whorf hypothesis https://en.wikipedia.org/wiki/Linguistic_relativity living the good life locally special and globally average
 Logical Problem of Evil https://christianity.stackexchange.com/questions/100110/what-are-christian-responses-to-the-logical-problem-of-evil lois somptuaires https://en.wikipedia.org/wiki/Tyrian_purple look for Things That Don’t Make Sense: The world always makes sense.
 But it can be confusing.
 When it is, your model of the world is wrong.
 So, things that don’t make sense are a learning opportunity.
-Big opportunities won’t make sense until it’s too late to profit from them. loosing faith in humanity love = wanting the best low culture https://en.wikipedia.org/wiki/Low_culture mainstream scientific consensus making one's luck marxist philosophy
+Big opportunities won’t make sense until it’s too late to profit from them. loosing faith in humanity love = wanting the best love and acceptance -- conditional/unconditional low culture https://en.wikipedia.org/wiki/Low_culture mainstream scientific consensus making one's luck marxist philosophy
 Maslow's pyramid
 McNamara fallacy https://en.wikipedia.org/wiki/McNamara_fallacy
-mediocrity principle = if an item is drawn at random from one of several sets or categories, it's more likely to come from the most numerous category than from any one of the less numerous categories https://en.wikipedia.org/wiki/Mediocrity_principle mental health = I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger
+mediocrity -- accepting (vs. special, high potential) https://www.reddit.com/r/LifeProTips/comments/10znhn2/lpt_request_how_do_i_just_accept_that_i_am/ mediocrity -- as a goal, sucks... as a result, is OK mediocrity -- at last passing forward: kids, teaching... mediocrity -- Bell curve mediocrity -- comparison "it just depends on who you're comparing to" mediocrity -- helping smart people mediocrity -- image of the iceberg mediocrity -- perception = value system, achiever, failure mediocrity -- progress over perfection "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self" mediocrity -- self-acceptance mediocrity -- self-acceptance, self-compassion, self-kindness mediocrity -- tyranny of excellence mediocrity principle = if an item is drawn at random from one of several sets or categories, it's more likely to come from the most numerous category than from any one of the less numerous categories https://en.wikipedia.org/wiki/Mediocrity_principle mental health = I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger